Sellf/docs/source/includes/_appointments.md

 sort_by | Column to sort by <br> (i.e. `id`, `name`, `start_at`, `end_at`, `created_at`, `updated_at`)
-user_id | Unique identifier of the user the appointment is owned by deal_id | Unique identifier of the deal with whom the appointment is associated name | A string containing or matching the name of the appointment
+user_id | Unique identifier of the user the appointment is owned by deal_id | Unique identifier of the deal with whom the appointment is associated name | A string matching the name of the appointment